 Overview of the annotated noncoding variants on various cancer genomes

 We sought to study the whole genome somatic mutation patterns of as many different cancer patients as possible.
 To that end, we collected whole genome cancer variant call sets from a range of cancer data repositories (27,28) and publications (2,27,29-32).
-Our data spans 760 genomes, and includes 14 types of cancer (Fig 1A and Supplementary Table S1).
+Our data spans 760 genomes, and includes 14 types of cancer (Fig. 1A and Supplementary Table S1).

-As it is shown in table 1, our noncoding annotation list spans approximately 30% of the human genome.
+As shown in table 1, our noncoding annotation list spans approximately 30% of the human genome.
 We observed different cancer types demonstrate distinct mutational preferences over these noncoding regions.
-To illustrate this phenomenon, we used 11 types of cancer from our overall dataset for which there are at least 20 samples and calculated the fraction of WGS mutations within each noncoding element category (boxplots of different color in Fig. 2).
-The overall nucleotide percentage of each annotation over the genome was used as the background (black dash lines in Fig. 2).
+To illustrate this phenomenon, we used 11 types of cancer from our overall dataset for which there are at least 20 samples and calculated the fraction of WGS mutations within each noncoding element category (boxplots of various colors in Fig. 2).
+The overall nucleotide percentage of each annotation over the genome was used as the background (black dashed lines in Fig. 2).
 In one instance representative of the large differences observed between cancer types, variants in kidney cancer was found to be preferentially located in the TF binding site while lung adenocarcinoma is mutation depleted in this region (0.140 average vs. 0.098 average, in Fig. 2).
 A large sample difference was also observed in several cancer types.
 For instance, within Pilocytic Astrocytoma, there are samples that have a TF binding peak mutation fraction as high as 0.252 and as low as 0.011, which represents a ~23-fold difference.
 Hence, it is important to understand the mutation patterns in these noncoding annotations, and take their unique characteristics into consideration.

 Large cancer type, sample, regional heterogeneity of cancer genomes, and the potential dependency among neighboring regions violate the binomial assumption